rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 ## What are Games and Mods?

-The power of Minetest is the ability to easily create games without the need to write your own voxel graphics and algorithms or fancy networking.
+The power of Minetest is the ability to easily develop games without the need to create your own voxel graphics, voxel algorithms or fancy networking code.

-In Minetest, a Game is a collection of modules which work together to provide the content and behaviour of your game.
+In Minetest, a game is a collection of modules which work together to provide the content and behaviour of a game.
 A module, commonly known as a mod, is a collection of scripts and resources.
-It's possible to make a Game using only one mod, but this is rarely done and makes things infeasible.
+It's possible to make a game using only one mod, but this is rarely done because it reduces the ease by which parts of the game can be adjusted and replaced independently of others.

 It's also possible to distribute mods outside of a game, in which case they are also *mods* in the more traditional sense - modifications.
+These mods adjust or extend the features of a game.

-Both the mods contained in a Game and third-party mods use the exact same API, which makes things easier.
+Both the mods contained in a game and third-party mods use the same API.

-This book will go over the main parts of the Minetest API, and is applicable for both game developers and modders.
+This book will cover the main parts of the Minetest API, and is applicable for both game developers and modders.

 ## Mod Directory

-Each mod has its own directory where all its Lua code, textures, models, and sounds are placed.
+Each mod has its own directory where its Lua code, textures, models, and sounds are placed.
 These directories need to be placed in a mod location such as minetest/mods.